Persuade Ethically

 Think About Your Receiver

-A receiver-centric point of view on persuasion provides a good vantage point for understanding expectations about ethics.
+A receiver-centric perspective on persuasion provides a good vantage point for understanding expectations about ethics.
 Receivers generally want to make the best decision possible.
-To do that, they need all of the information necessary to make a decision and they need the freedom to make the decision they think is best.
+To do that, they need all the information necessary to make a decision, and they need the freedom to make the decision they think is best.

 Receivers Expect the Truth